innovativeenterprises/innovative-enterprises/docs/07-legal-compliance/02-privacy-policy.md

 **Last Updated:** 2024-08-01

-Innovative Enterprises ("us", "we", or "our") operates the `innovative.om` website and its associated services (the "Service").
+Innovative Enterprises ("us", "we", or "our") operates the `innovativeenterprises.tech` website and its associated services (the "Service").
 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.

 ### 1. Information Collection and Use
 We collect several different types of information for various purposes to provide and improve our Service to you.